-Kenyan private schools often have high operation cost, one of the reasons being that they purchase food from the market.
+Kenyan private schools often have high operation costs, one of the reasons being that they purchase food from the market.
 Schools have land and labor, however they lack capital, farming knowledge, and are often unwilling to take the risk of failure.

 CIS collaborates with local agricultural institutions to provide modern horticulture training to schools, such as sack gardening, grafting, or even hydroponics.
 We explain and demonstrate to schools how to use simple agricultural techniques to grow crop in small areas, and which types of seeds are best suited to their regions.

 CIS supports our partner schools from start to end, from giving them access to suitable equipment to helping them systematically grow and eventually even sell the harvest after self-consumption.
-Our in-house training is tailored with school settings, and integrate different stakeholders such as students, parents and teachers.
+Our in-house training is tailored to school settings, and integrates different stakeholders such as students, parents and teachers.
 To date, our Sack Gardening Project has contributed to our partner schools’ disposable income and their students’

 - Pest management